Uninsured/Underinsured Motorist Coverage: Essential Protection Explained

 Suing an Uninsured Driver Is Rarely Worth It

 If an uninsured driver hits you and you don't have UM coverage, your legal options are limited.
 You can sue the driver personally, but most uninsured motorists don't have significant assets — meaning a judgment in your favor may never result in actual payment.
-You'd absorb the costs yourself.
+The process is time-consuming, costly, and often yields little to nothing.

 It Fills Gaps That Other Coverages Can't